The thought of Closet Organizing just feels a bit Overwhelming.

 6. It’s stained and I really like it.
 Spend some time this week on getting the stain out.
 Look at your mother’s old tricks for this or take it to your dry cleaner.

 If it doesn’t come clean – out it goes.

 7. It’s ripped or torn.
 Repair it yourself if possible.
 Or take it to a seamstress to see if it’s worth spending the money to mend it.
 If not, get rid of it.

 8. It’s a wear once outfit.
 If you have a wedding gown, prom dress, or other wear once outfit in your closet, you have an emotional decision to make.
 If you can bear to part with these items bring them to a consignment shop, sell them at your next garage sale or donate them.
 And another option is to talk to a seamstress to see if you can create a new outfit.

 9. You don’t have anything to match it.
-A favourite top, but no matching skirt or pants.
+A favourite top, shirt or blouse, but no matching skirt, pants or jacket.
 Go shopping.
-Bring the item along or take a few photos of it (front and back) so that the sales person can help you find the best match for the style and colour. (men this is for you too)
+Bring the item along or take a few photos of it (front and back).
+The sales person can help you find the best match for the style and colour. (men this is for you too)

 Now for the rest of the closets in the home.

 The front hall closet and/or the main closet that holds,

 the shoes, the jackets, purses, etc.

 ONLY have the items in it that will be worn this season.